smypmsa/invoice-to-table/README.md

 # Invoice to table
 FastAPI + Tesseract OCR.
 Easy to use API to process invoices with Tesseract OCR.
 Send invoices in PDF, get the CSV table with extracted data (invoice number and date).

+Service will be available on http://0.0.0.0:8001/docs by default.

 ### Docker